 What is the League of United Latin American Citizens?
 What areas of segregation did it confront in the American Southwest? p.972 The Legal Assault on Segregation

-nt
+Often called LULAC, an organization that challenged restrictive housing, employment discrimination, and other inequalities faced by Latino Americans.

+Orange County

 Where did Thurgood Marshall place the focus of the court case, Brown v.
 Board of Education of Topeka, Kansas?
 How did Chief Justice Warren build unanimity on a divided Supreme Court? p.973 The Brown Case

+Five such cases from four states and the District of Columbia were combined in a single appeal that reached the Supreme Court late in 1952.

+Chief Justice Warren managed to create unanimity on a divided Court, some of whose members disliked segregation but feared that a decision to outlaw it would spark widespread violence.
+On May 17, 1954, Warren himself read aloud the decision, only eleven pages long.
+Segregation in public education, he concluded, violated the equal protection of the laws guaranteed by the Fourteenth Amendment.
+“In the field of education, the doctrine of ‘separate but equal’ has no place.
+Separate educational facilities are inherently unequal.”

 CHAPTER 25 THE SIXTIES 1960-1968